What is Endometriosis?

 The signs and symptoms of endometriosis include:

-- Pelvic pain that may be present throughout the cycle or during peak times of estrogen fluctuation such as ovulation, premenstrually or during your period.
+- Pelvic pain that may be present throughout the cycle or during peak times of estrogen fluctuation, such as ovulation, premenstrually or during your period.

 - Infertility.